48 hours in Queensland’s most underrated city

-What’s more, you can keep your wallet firmly fastened for this day out – the wildlife centre is completely free.
+What’s more, you can keep your wallet firmly fastened for this day out – the wildlife centre is completely free (although a gold coin is appreciated).
 Meander along the pram-friendly boardwalks to see Aussie natives like wombats, bilbies and quolls.

 Pack a picnic or tuck into the Queens Park Cafe to refuel before walking to Lions Lookout, the highest peak in the park, for the best views over the city’s skyline.

 PM: Drink a local drop